 Melanocytes can be likened to tiny PIGMENT FACTORIES in the skin.

-It is these pigment producing cells, which are triggered by tyrosinase enzymes, which are responsible for creating the colour of our hair, skin and eyes.
+It is these pigment-producing cells, which are triggered by tyrosinase enzymes, that are responsible for creating the colour of our hair, skin, and eyes.

 - Birth control

 - Trauma to the skin, including picking and acne scarring

 All of these and more are responsible for stimulating excessive melanin production.

 There are essentially four types of pigmentation disorders: